Back to Blog

 • Not involve issues that may currently be under litigation.

-Read that list again and you'll see who this is for.
+Read those criteria again and you'll see who this is for.
 It's aimed at exactly the companies that hesitate most: smaller firms without an in-house tax function, doing their first or second claim, unsure whether their engineering clears the bar.
 If that's you, the CRA built this process for you.

 Pre-claim approval, pre-claim consultation, or self-assessment: which one you need